Peer Reviewed Publications

 I investigate the relationship between perception of public institutions and tax compliance using a large tax compliance laboratory experiment conducted in Italy and the United States.
 In the first test, I conduct a simple tax compliance game to uncover that given the exact same decisions, contributions to the public good do not differ between Italy and the United States.
 Second, I ask participants to pay taxes to their national government, pension fund and fire department.
 In these rounds, behaviours diverge with Italian participants complying significantly less than Americans.
 Theoretically, I provide evidence demonstrating that how individuals perceive their institutions is a crucial component of the tax compliance decision.
 Methodologically, I provide a unique experiment, which can help us to better explain cross country variation in tax compliance, by asking subjects to make country-specific tax decisions.

 What explains the North–South divide in Italian tax compliance?
-An experimental analysis
+An experimental analysis in Acta Politica.
+2019.

 I undertake a comparative study assessing the North–South divide in Italian tax compliance, employing the largest behavioral tax compliance experiment to date.
 Contrary to a large body of literature, I argue that willingness to pay taxes is constructed within a specific institutional environment and reflects the country’s quality of institutions.
 To test this hypothesis, I use controlled tax compliance experiments from four laboratories in Capua, Rome, Bologna, and Milan.
 By employing the experimental method, I am able to hold institutions constant allowing me to isolate cultural variation.
 Contrary to cultural explanations for tax compliance, when controlling the institutional environment, there is no difference in tax compliance.
 Furthermore, using social value orientation to compare prosociality, I also find no differences between the two regions.
 I therefore conclude that individuals’ relationship to their states shapes these behavioral differences in tax compliance.

 The Role of Gender in the Provision of Public Goods through Tax Compliance in the Journal of Behavioral and Experimental Economics (With David Bruner and Sven Steinmo).
 2018.

 The existing experimental literature suggests women are more compliant than men when paying taxes but may free ride more when contributing to public goods.
 It is unclear which effect dominates when paying for public goods through taxation.
 Experiments conducted in three European countries and the U.S. are used to investigate this issue.
 The results suggest the compliance effect dominates the free riding effect such that women pay more for public goods, although men are more willing to contribute.
 Moreover, the data analysis reveals the gender gap in compliance is due to differences in both the extensive and intensive margins.
 Full Text

-“Willing to Share?
+Willing to Share?
 Tax Compliance and Gender in Europe and America in Research & Politics (with Clara Volintiru and Sven Steinmo).
 2017.

 Studies examining the effects of gender on honesty, deceptive behavior, pro-sociality, and risk aversion, often find significant differences between men and women.
 The present study contributes to the debate by exploiting one of the largest tax compliance experiments to date in a highly controlled environment conducted in the United States, the United Kingdom, Sweden, and Italy.
 Our expectation was that the differences between men and women’s behavior would correlate broadly with the degree of gender equality in each country.
 In other words, where social, political and cultural gender equality is greater we expected behavioral differences between men and women to be smaller.
 In contrast, our evidence reveals that women are significantly more compliant than men in all countries.
 Furthermore, these patterns are quite consistent across countries in our study.
 In other words, the difference between men’s and women’s behavior is not significantly different in more gender neutral countries than in more traditional societies.
 Full Text: Willing to Share

 Divided Nation: The North-South Cleavage in Italian Tax Compliance in Polity.
 2017.

 Full Text – Divided Nation

 Are some countries more honest than others?
 Evidence from a tax compliance experiment in Sweden and Italy in Frontiers in Psychology. (with Giulia Andrighetto, Stefania Ottone, Ferruccio Ponzano, Nan Zhang, and Sven Steinmo).
 2016.

 This study examines cultural differences in ordinary dishonesty between Italy and Sweden, two countries with different reputations for trustworthiness and probity.
 Exploiting a set of cross-cultural tax compliance experiments, we find that the average level of tax evasion (as a measure of ordinary dishonesty) does not differ significantly between Swedes and Italians.
 However, we also uncover differences in national “styles” of dishonesty.
 Specifically, while Swedes are more likely to be either completely honest or completely dishonest in their fiscal declarations, Italians are more prone to fudging (i.e. cheating by a small amount).
 We discuss the implications of these findings for the evolution and enforcement of honesty norms Full text-Are_Some_Countries_More_Honest_than_Others

 “Hegemony or Dominance: A Gramscian Analysis of US Ascendancy.” in Critique: A Worldwide Journal of Politics.
+2011.